williamgilpin/dysts/README.md

 ## Contributing

 **New systems.** If you know of any systems should be included, please feel free to submit an issue or pull request.
 The biggest bottleneck when adding new models is a lack of known parameter values and initial conditions, and so please provide a reference or code that contains all parameter values necessary to reproduce the claimed dynamics.
-Because there are an infinite number of chaotic systems, we favor including systems that have appeared in published work.
+Because there are an infinite number of chaotic systems, we currently are only including systems that have appeared in published work.

 **Development and Maintainence.** We are extremely grateful for any help or advice.
-See the to-do list below for some of the high-priority fixes.
+See the to-do list below for some of the ongoing work.

 ## Contents